-For organizations that have defined but resource-intensive business processes, an EDMS is an ideal fit.
-Document management helps organizations across industries sidestep this busywork by eliminating manual document maintenance, reclaiming valuable staff time and boosting the bottom line.
+For organizations that have clearly defined but resource-intensive business processes and workflows, an EDMS is an ideal fit.
+Document management helps organizations across industries sidestep busywork by mitigating the need for manual document maintenance, opening up opportunities to reclaim valuable staff time and boost the bottom line.

 Common pain points prior to using an EDMS:

 Electronic document management system deployments are often initiated by IT to standardize information management practices between departments that had previously been inconsistent or varied.
-For example, if one department was using its own imaging system and another team kept files on everything from personal computers to cloud drives and unsecure shared drives, a savvy IT department could come in and implement an EDMS to standardize and protect this information.
+For example, if one department was storing content on cloud drives, and another was doing so on personal computers and unsecured shared drives, a savvy IT department could come in and implement an EDMS to standardize and protect this information.

-Specifically, department managers that oversee back-office processes like HR management, accounting and contract management (or other repetitive processes with defined steps) also frequently catalyze the move towards an EDMS platform.
-Starting a small-scale document management project for a specific process pain point helps demonstrate initial gains that can be applied across other areas of the business.
+Department managers that oversee back-office processes like HR management, accounting and contract management (or other repetitive processes with defined steps) also frequently catalyze the move towards an EDMS platform.
+Starting a small-scale document management project for a specific process pain point helps demonstrate initial gains that can be applied to other areas of business.

-Implementing electronic document management software is also the recommended first step a company may take to kickstart larger digital transformation projects.
-Moving from physical to digital storage opens up the possibilities for deploying process automation solutions, including analytics dashboards that can help your organization identify and address process bottlenecks.
+Implementing electronic document management software is also a recommended first step that a company can take to kickstart larger digital transformation projects.
+Moving from physical to digital storage opens up the possibilities for gaining new efficiencies from process automation solutions, including analytics dashboards that can help your organization identify and address process bottlenecks.

 No more digging through multiple storage rooms or software systems to find what you need.
 Users can find exactly what they need, when they need it – across repositories, devices and document formats.